particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Logic for organizations 2024-04-25

+[Logic](/getting-started/logic-ledger/logic/) can be used at the organization level as well as in your developer sandbox.

 ### I/O characteristics 2024-04-25

 Added I/O characteristics such as input high and low levels, and pin drive strength, to the P2, Photon 2, and M-Som datasheets.